iot-salzburg/datastack/grafana/README.md

 the Proxy.
 To see the real UI on localhost, comment out `GF_SERVER_ROOT_URL: "%(protocol)s://%(domain)s/grafana/"` in the `grafana/docker-compose.yml`.

+### Add a new dashboard:

+Add a new datasource where the url is `http://elasticsearch:9200` and test it.

+Add a new dashboard panel an select for example (using lucene query) `Datastream.name: "Robot X-Vibration"`.
+Then a new graph should appear that can be configured.

 With these commands we can see if everything worked well:
 ```bash